briwagner/many-faces/README.md

-# The Many Faces of Amperwave
+here is some stufff Amperwave

 Who we are and where we (normally) work from.